miakd/miakd.github.io/_posts/2018-1-8-afrofuturism.md

 *****

-Hip-hop sprang directly out of funk as a new form of expression for black America, and taking inspiration for their predecessors, many hip-hop artists have embraced afro-futurist aesthetics.
-Outkast, the duo consisting of Andre 3000 and Big Boi, delve into the experience of blackness as a type of alienness in mainstream society.
+Hip-hop evolved out of funk as a new form of expression for black America, and taking inspiration for their predecessors, many hip-hop artists have embraced afro-futurist aesthetics.
+OutKast delve into the experience of blackness as a type of alienness in mainstream society on this classic album.

 *****